 Such software as Mendeley or EndNote would be a great helper in the process of formatting and referencing.
 In the case with most journals, they allow you to download a file with the proper reference format, so changes will be made automatically.

 Always check the Guide for Authors to make sure that your citations and the reference list fulfill all the requirements.
 Preparing proper references is your responsibility, so approach it attentively.
-Editors will appreciate your efforts, as it will make their work easier.
+Our scientific paper editors will appreciate your efforts, as it will make their work easier.